 Ngoma CWS

-Ngoma Coffee Washing Station sits on the shores of Lake Kivu in the lush hills of Nyamasheke District, Western Rwanda — a terroir shaped by volcanic soil, steady elevation, and gentle lake breezes that help ensure slow, even drying for the beans.
+Ngoma Coffee Washing Station sits on the shores of Lake Kivu in the hills of Nyamasheke District, Western Rwanda — a terroir shaped by volcanic soil, steady elevation, and gentle lake breezes that help ensure slow, even drying for the beans.
 Since Baho acquired the station in late 2019, around 780 smallholder farmers have delivered cherries to Ngoma, producing roughly 575 bags (≈ 1.5 containers) of export-grade green coffee per season.
 Though modest in size, Ngoma consistently punches above its weight in cup quality, offering distinct, bright yet full-bodied coffees that reflect the region's unique geography and climate.
 As a “sister station” to Akagera Coffee Washing Station, it shares many of the same delivering hill and island communities — but benefits from its direct access to Lake Kivu’s microclimate, which helps deliver coffees with clarity, balance, and complexity.

 Baho